PradeepLoganathan/pradeepl-blog/content/blog/jwt/index.md

 ### Payload

 The second part consists of a payload provided in the JSON format.
 The payload contains claims.
 A claim is a piece of information that the client sends to the server and which must be authenticated.
 Most commonly, this would be the username but it can include any set of data.
-Claims can be either Registered claims or Public claims.
+Claims can be either Registered claims, Public claims or Private claims.
 Registered claims are defined by the JWT Specification.
 These claims have a key and a purpose defined already.
 These claims are listed on the specification [here](https://tools.ietf.org/html/draft-ietf-oauth-json-web-token-32#section-4.1).

-Public claims are keys defined by you and should be collision resistant.
 Some examples of registered claims are

 - Issuer (_iss_): This lets us know who has issued the token.
 - Audience (_aud_): This lets us know that this token must be consumed by our application.